-- i.
-Organizational Budget, - ii.
-Income Statement (Profit and Loss Statement), - Certified Balance Sheet certified by an authorized representative of the organization, and - iv.
-Any letters, filings, etc. submitted to the IRS within the three (3) years before date of grant application.
+- a.
+Organizational Budget, - b.
+Income Statement (Profit and Loss Statement), - c. and Certified Balance Sheet certified by an authorized representative of the organization, and - d.
+And any letters, filings, etc. submitted to the IRS within the three (3) years before date of grant application.

-M. Separation of Duties Policy
+M. Separation of Duties Policy (not counted in page limit)